qichi77/SC-DDI/README.md

-# SC-DTI: Structure–Context Multimodal Framework with Local–Global Collaborative Modeling for Drug–Target Interaction Prediction
+# Structure-Aware Local–Global Sequence Modeling for Drug–Target Interaction Prediction

-SC-DTI is a deep learning framework for drug–target interaction (DTI) prediction.
+SL-DTI is a deep learning framework for drug–target interaction (DTI) prediction.
 The model integrates drug molecular graphs, protein contact graphs, SMILES sequence semantics, protein sequence representations, fine-grained graph–sequence alignment, and atom–residue interaction modeling to predict whether a given drug–target pair has an interaction.

 ## Overview

 Drug–target interaction prediction is formulated as a binary classification task.
-Given a drug molecule and a target protein, SC-DTI learns multi-modal representations from both structural and sequential views and outputs the probability of interaction.
+Given a drug molecule and a target protein, SL-DTI learns multi-modal representations from both structural and sequential views and outputs the probability of interaction.

 The framework mainly contains the following modules: